Oyster reef restoration: Florida

 The Pilot Project in Florida conducted a restoration project that consisted of testing two conservation techniques.
 The first part of the project consisted of testing out two materials that can be used for cultching which were lime rock boulders and cultch-filled agriculture bags.
 The second part of the project was analyzing whether or not these two materials were durable enough to sustain or improve the oyster reef population in the Big Bend area.
 The Pilot Project study included four restoration sites and four control sites.
 The restoration area chosen had 20 – 40 cm covered with lime rock boulders that were 10 – 20 cm in diameter.
 The lime rock boulder was lined with 1.4 m squared clam bags that was collected from local agriculture organization in Cedar Keys Florida.
-The four restoration sites took nineteen months to get fully covered with the durable materials.
+The four restoration sites took 19 months to get fully covered with the durable materials.
 The Pilot Project analyzed the four restoration sites through the usage of time lapse trail cameras and evaluated the oysters size and density.
 The Pilot Project resulted in a $80,235 experiment to rebuild the oyster reef in the Big Bend area of Florida.
 The restoration project increased the oyster reefs in Florida by covering 16 cm more of the ocean floor, while also decreasing the salinity level.
 The restoration project not only helped revive the oyster reef population but has also impacted other trophic levels.
-The restoration project was found to be successful when certain aquatic bird species were found on the sites that was not present before due to the poor water quality.
+The restoration project was found to be successful when certain aquatic birds were found on the sites that was not present before due to the poor water quality.

 The Pilot Project in Florida also played a role as a shoreline armor because one of the many ecosystem benefits oyster reefs provide is reduction of storm surge and wave impacts.
 An article that was published by the University of Florida in 2022 showed that oyster reefs provide citizens with shoreline protection.
 The decline of oyster reefs have proven to have a correlation with an increase in shoreline erosion caused by storms and boat wakes.
 The article shows that with the increase of oyster reefs there is a continuous decrease in the amount of shoreline erosions within Florida.
 Oyster reef beds have not only provided benefits to aquatic wildlife but also urban ecology because coastal residents in Florida have agreed that oyster reefs prevent property damage to their homes, loss of land, and damage done by waves.
 The cost to repair the oyster reefs for Florida would be $85,988 annually if they rebuild oyster reefs with wire baskets, plastic mesh or rock and shells.
 According to the article the restoration of these oyster beds would protect 76.5% of coastal residents homeland property.